WXSS

-WXSS (103.7 FM) is a Top 40 (CHR) radio station owned by Audacy, Inc., licensed to Wauwatosa, Wisconsin and serving Milwaukee.
-Its studios are located in Hales Corners.
-WXSS's tower is located in the Milwaukee "tower farm" complex near Estabrook Park in the northeastern part of the city.
+WXSS (103.7 FM) is a commercial radio station licensed to Wauwatosa, Wisconsin United States, and serving Greater Milwaukee and Southeast Wisconsin.
+It broadcasts a contemporary hit radio format and is owned by Audacy, Inc. Its studios are on West Grange Avenue in Hales Corners.

+WXSS is a Class B FM station, with an effective radiated power (ERP) of 18,000 watts.
+The transmitter is on North Humboldt Boulevard in the Milwaukee "tower farm" complex near Estabrook Park and the Milwaukee River in the northeastern part of the city.
+WXSS broadcasts using HD Radio technology.
+Its digital subchannels carry a simulcast of sister station WSSP on HD2, and "Channel Q", Audacy's LGBTQ and dance music service, on HD3.
+The HD2 subchannel feeds FM translator W289CB at 105.7 MHz.

 History

 Early years (1961-1971)

-The original call sign was WTOS, a reference to its city of license, when it signed on in 1961 with a MOR format.
+The original call sign was WTOS, a reference to its city of license when it signed on in 1961 with a MOR format.
 WTOS later flipped to a country music format that also featured ethnic programming.
 In March 1969, new owners switched the station's format to progressive rock, going head-to-head with WZMF.

 Beautiful music (1971-1993)

-The inexperienced owners lost money with the format, and in 1971, a new owner adopted a beautiful music format and the WEZW call sign.
+The limited signal at the time and inexperienced owners lost money with the station, and in 1971, WTOS was sold to Sudbrink Broadcasting, who increased the power and adopted a beautiful music format with the WEZW call sign.
 WEZW was a huge ratings success for the following two decades.

 Adult contemporary (1993-1995)

 As the format withered away on radio dials across the country during the late 1980s and early 1990s, WEZW tweaked the format in 1993 by adding adult contemporary music with vocals.
 WEZW made an even more abrupt change in March 1995 by changing its calls to WAMG and branding to Magic 103.7 with the slogan "Continuous Soft Favorites".